-> Lenders who work with investors regularly typically have the optionality to meet your investment strategy.
-For instance, Visio has prepayment penalty and rate buy-downs as well as a selection of rate structures to provide investors the flexibility they need.
+Lenders who work with investors regularly typically have the optionality to meet your investment strategy.
+For instance, Visio has prepayment penalty and rate buy-downs as well as a selection of rate structures including interest only loans, to provide investors the flexibility they need.

 Secure a Non-QM Loan from Visio Lending

-Visio is a leading provider of non-QM rental loans.
-Our Rental360 is underwritten based on property level cash flow and borrower credit, rather than the borrower’s personal income.
+Visio is a leading provider of non-QM mortgage products.
+Our Rental360 is underwritten based on rental income and borrower credit history, rather than the borrower’s personal income.
 As a result, the Rental360 is an ideal financing product for the self-employed investor or the investor that is building a portfolio of properties.